Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 "Normal" rotations in linear algebra are done by matrix multiplications, as used in robotics to calculate the effect of angle changes e.g. by L=T2 * T1 .

 A second method is possible, using reflections and multiple reflections by sandwitching, e.g. by L=Ro~R, which means an object is pre- and postprocessed with R and ~R. The R operator is called versor or spinor.
 One reflection is a reflection, but two reflections are a rotation.
 Versors can be combined.
 To avoid scaling effects, the versors should be normed.

+A reflection by line or plane is possible, but in most cases for transformations bivectors are used (e. g. rotate at e1 ^ e2).

 Overview of sandwitching transformations: